Suárez drives in run in club record 10th straight game as Mariners beat Angels 9-7 in slugfest

 ANAHEIM, Calif.
 (AP) — Seattle’s Eugenio Suárez provided the go-ahead run in the eighth inning and set a franchise record with his 10th straight game with an RBI as the Mariners defeated the Los Angeles Angels 9-7 Friday night in a slugfest where the teams combined for seven home runs.

+Suárez is the first AL player since the Angels’ Jared Walsh in 2020 to have at least 10 straight games with an RBI.

+“I know he was frustrated that it didn’t happen earlier in the game because he had some chances there.
+But the one thing about him is he’s always positive.
+When he goes up there, good things are going to happen,” manager Scott Servais said.

-Ty France, Dylan Moore, Julio Rodríguez and Cal Raleigh went deep for Seattle, which had its sixth four-homer game of the season.
-The Mariners have won three straight and five of their last six.
+Ty France, Dylan Moore, Rodríguez and Cal Raleigh went deep for Seattle, which had its sixth four-homer game of the season.
+The Mariners have won three straight and five of their last six to get within 2 1/2 games of Toronto for the final wild-card spot.

 Luis Rengifo, Mike Moustakas and Mickey Moniak homered for the Angels, who have dropped four straight.